ayoub-oub/Moroccan-Metrics/north_morroco_weather/README.md

-Your project demonstrates a comprehensive and practical approach to analyzing and forecasting weather data.
-Here are some key notes on your work:
+The  project demonstrates a comprehensive and practical approach to analyzing and forecasting weather data in Morocco:
-##

 ### Strengths:
 1. **Data Preprocessing:**